Traps To Avoid When Hiring An Instructional Designer This is the last in our series...Read More

 There are many reasons you to consider hiring a company that specializes in developing instructional products.
 For example, you need a new training or e-learning course but

 Or, you may want someone to bring fresh perspectives and ideas.
 In these situations, you need the resources of an experienced instructional design company.
 We at Spark + Co., believe that designing good courses requires a unique set of skills and experience.
 As with any profession, there are good instructional design companies and not so good ones.
 So how do you tell the difference and choose one of the good ones?
+This article provides you with 10 qualities and skills of a great instructional design company.

 As developing a training course can be quite involved, you need an established process to guide the project.
 This should be organized, so the project proceeds along a well thought out set of steps.
 You want to be confident that the design company is following a well-worn path, and isn’t making it up as they go along.
 Without it, you’ll likely get confused and surprised by what comes next.
 Yet, the instructional designer should not use it rigidly.
 If a step doesn’t make sense in your situation, they should be willing to alter what they do.